Things to Know Before Traveling to Iran (2023 guide)

 The currency system in Iran can be a little confusing for tourists at the beginning.
-The official currency in Iran (IRR), which is printed on the bank notes and other official documents is Rial.
-However, people in their daily transactions might use the word "Toman", which 1 Toman is equal to 10 Rials.
+The official currency in Iran (IRR), which is printed on banknotes and other official documents is Rial.
+However, people in their daily transactions might use the word "Toman", in which 1 Toman is equal to 10 Rials.

 Only metropolises such as Tehran, Mashhad, Isfahan, Tabriz, and Shiraz have a metro system, but different types of transportation vehicles, including buses and taxis, are accessible conveniently in every city across the country.
 The public transportation system in Iran is significantly inexpensive and affordable, but it should be kept in mind that like any other metropolitan city in the world during rush hours, it can be crowded.

-Note: The bus system in big cities such as Tehran has two types: Bus Rapid Transit (BRT), which commutes on exclusive HOV (High-Occupancy Vehicle) lanes a regular bus system, which can be found almost everywhere and transport passengers on the streets rather than HOV.
+Note: The bus system in big cities such as Tehran has two types: 1.
+Bus Rapid Transit (BRT), which commutes on exclusive HOV (High-Occupancy Vehicle) lanes, and 2. regular bus system, which can be found almost everywhere and transports passengers on streets rather than HOV.

 Airways, roads, and railways can do transportation across the country.
 Every province in Iran has an operative airport in its capital city, and railways transport passengers from north to south and west to.
 Furthermore, transportation via roads using buses is another convenient and inexpensive option.
 Passengers can easily go to the bus terminals in every city and buy their bus tickets.
 Those willing to use a faster way to travel between cities can find taxis in both terminals and related agencies to travel with.